PEDAGOGY AND AUTO-PEDAGOGY

 Pedagogy is not just the science of teaching others.
 It’s also about how we can teach ourselves.
 Teachers can help us greatly, slightly, or not at all.
 They can even do damage, but ultimately we are all autonomous, self-taught (but much-helped) musicians.

 And a lot of lessons can be had for free.
 We no longer need to travel to see the world’s finest cellists play: just switching on the computer is enough.
-And not only can we watch them play or teach at the flick of a switch (or the click of a mouse).
+And not only can we watch them play, but we can also see them teach (see Alban Gerhardt, Pablo Ferrandez, David Finkel) at the flick of a switch (or the click of a mouse).
 We also now have the best seat in the house, they will repeat anything we want over and over for us (even in slow motion), and we can even play along with them, over and over.
 What’s more, just like a GPS (SatNav), these great artists will never get tired or annoyed with us no matter how slow we are to “get it”.
 Wow!

 Many important pedagogical concepts can be “stolen” from other aspects of life.
 One of the best (and most fundamental) of these is: “make your problems into your teacher”.
 Almost any piece of music (or musical situation) will present us with at least some problems – technical, musical, emotional, philosophical etc – which we can then use as fuel (food, a starting point) for our continuous learning process.
 Benjamin Zander has a brilliant idea on this subject: when we make a mistake (or if something is sounding bad) then instead of getting angry, sad or upset, we should think “gosh, how fascinating” and then take it from there.